 The Two Kinds of Copy Your Website Needs

 Your website’s search rankings will, to some extent, depend on two types of copy – the product descriptions (provided by you) and product reviews created by your customers.

 The general importance of having a product description isn’t something that needs in depth explanation.
 People need to know what they’re buying, and while pictures speak thousands of words in photography and photo-reporting, in e-commerce they are not enough.
 Remember that people who buy products online can’t try them out, touch them, or smell them.
 All they can do is look at them, and read your description of them.

 As someone who is into commerce, you can see the opportunity to influence your customers these descriptions provide.
 From the SEO perspective, these descriptions are copy which could include keywords, and which can contribute to your website’s search rankings.
 Providing plenty of copy in the descriptions, and including just the right amount of keywords is key to getting the most out of your product description.
 Even more important, though, are the things you should never ever do – copy content from similar websites, or the manufacturer of the product.
-The fact that copy is called copy doesn’t mean you can just copy it – it really needs to be original.
+The fact that copy is call copy doesn’t mean you can just copy it – it really needs to be original.

 Customer-generated product reviews will help you on two fronts.
 First, they are very effective when it comes to influencing other customers – people read other people’s experiences with the products they would like to buy before they make their decision.
-Second, they increase the chances your pages will be shared over social media.
+Second, they increase the chances your pages will be share over social media.
 And they might even give a bigger boost to your rankings that the product descriptions.

 Lastly, you’re pages URL’s need to be keyword-friendly and well optimized.
 If you have a page with a URL which contains a string of numbers and letters that are only meaningful to computers and not people, you’re not doing it right.
 If your pages, on the other hand, contain the keyword, clearly legible by human beings, well that’s a whole other story.